Short Bio

 Being a guitar tech was humbling for sure but I only did for a few shows.
 But I got to meet Michael and his killer band.
 I’ll never forget the first time I heard Michael sing at a rehearsal.
 I always liked The Doobie Brothers but hearing Michael sing live was amazing!
 Anyway, I did the shows and that was that.

-I was nervous all the next day waiting for an answer.
+I was nervous all the next day waiting for a call.
 Michael finally called me himself and told me I had the job!
-Our first show would be July 3, 1988.
-We did one rehearsal before heading out!
+Our first show would be July 3, 1988 in Ventura, CA. We did one rehearsal before heading out!
 Mike’s never been one for lots of rehearsing but this band was tight and I did know my parts very well.
 The full band was Mike on keys, me on guitar and vocals, Chuck Sabatino on keyboards and vocals, Chazz Frichtel on bass and vocals (Chazz and I formed a friendship that lasts to this day), Scott Plunkett on keys, George Perilli on drums and Vince Denham on sax.
 This was the band I’d always dreamed of playing in!

 In 1995 Michael was asked to do the 25th Anniversary Tour with The Doobie Brothers.
 Their guitar player John McFee was obligated to a tour in Japan with an artist over there which left him unavailable for the tour.
 Suggestions were made about possible guitarists and it was actually Pat Simmons who asked Michael, “Hey, what about your guitar player?”.
 So I was asked to do the tour which lasted nearly 4 months in all.
 It was fantastic!
 Playing all those classic Doobie songs from Pat, Tommy AND Michael.
 A guitar players dream!
 Pat and Tommy (Johnston) were super generous in giving me lots of solos and letting me shine as a member of the band.
 I’m proud to still call them friends.

 Our first writing session there was at a production house on Music Row there.
 We ended up writing “No Love To Be Found” and “Someday You Will” that day and recorded the basic demo for it downstairs.
 I was pleased that these songs were the beginning of what would become the BLUE OBSESSION album.
 When producer Tommy Sims came on the project he liked our demos so much he kept the basic parts we recorded and just added to them.
 I’m very proud of my involvement on BLUE OBSESSION.
-I co-wrote one other song for the album, “Build Upon It” (which I co-produced).
+I co-wrote one other song for the album, “Build Upon It” (which I also co-produced along with "Where Would I Be Now").

-After traveling to Nashville several times my wife and I wondered if it would be a good place to live and raise our two kids.
+After traveling to Nashville several times my wife and I wondered if it would be a good place to live and raise our two kids Adam and Rachel.
 So in 1998 we moved to Franklin, TN which is about 17 mile south of Nashville.

 Besides collaborating which so many wonderful artists I’ve continued to write and record my own solo music.
 I now have over a dozen albums you can check out here.